Félix Chemla Lamèch: Biography

-Félix was born in Ariana and served France during World War I. He continued his studies in Paris and traveled to Greece in 1923.
+Félix was born in Ariana and served France during World War I. He continued his studies in Paris, collaborating with Maurice Darney and Gabriel Delmotte, and traveled to Greece in 1923.
 He spent a large portion of his life in Greece.
 He erected the Corfu Observatory in 1924 and was the observatory's first director.
 In 1926, he began building a map of the moon based on drawings he made with the telescope.
 Félix worked with notable polymath Theodore Stephanides, and on 4 May 1926 they published an article together about Saturn.
 Félix drew the planet and its rings.
 That same year Félix founded the Greek Astronomical Society of Greece which was authorized by the President of the Hellenic Republic Theodoros Pangalos who visited the observatory along with Archbishop Athinagoras.
 Director of the Athens Observatory, Demetrios Eginitis, was named honorary president, while the Metropolitan of Corfu, Athenagoras, became an honorary member.